 Read our response to the Disability Action Plan.
 It's all about accessible playgrounds, assistive technology and digital inclusion.

-A staff member and a child are standing outside with their arms up in the air.
-There are water drops falling on them.
+A staff member and child are standing outside with their arms up in the air and water drops falling on them

 Policy